 5. The submission should be in the English language.

-6. A submission must fall within the word range of 6,500 to 8,000 words.
+7. A submission must fall within the word range of 6,500 to 8,000 words.
 This word limit excludes any blbliography and English translations of cited texts, but includes all other notes and appendices.

-9. The essay must be submitted electronically, using the online entry form, in pdf format, to arrive by the deadline.
+10. The essay must be submitted electronically, using the online entry form, in PDF and Microsoft Word (docx) formats, to arrive by the deadline.

-10. The candidate’s name must not appear on the submitted essay itself.
+11. The candidate’s name must not appear anywhere on the submitted essay itself.